sponege/terminal-games/README.md

 ./game
 ```

+There's some configuration you can modify for each game in `config.h`.
+Be sure to recompile your game for changes to take effect.

 Yes, I know there's something called `conio.h` that can be used on windows, and I could have just used that.
 But I hate windows, so sue me.